lktuan/adv_python/book/c1/readme.md

 python -m kernprof -l -v  .\book\c1\particle_simul.py
 # -l to use line profiler
 # -v to immediately print the result to the screen
-# this also make a binary .py.lprof file
+# this also makes a binary .py.lprof file
 ```

 The output is: